duranserkan/DRN-Project/DRN.Framework.Utils/README.md

 public class SingletonWithKeyAttribute<TService>(object key, bool tryAdd = true) : LifetimeWithKeyAttribute<TService>(ServiceLifetime.Singleton, key, tryAdd);
 ```

+## Configurations

+Following configuration sources can be used to add configurations from different sources
+* JsonSerializerConfigurationSource converts poco objects to configuration
+* RemoteJsonConfigurationSource fetches remote configuration (experimental and incomplete)

 ## AppSettings
 Following IAppSettings interface is defined and can be used to obtain appsettings.
 It has utility methods that allow fail fast.
 ```csharp